TN 10 (08-17)

-MAs must use Form SSA-416 (Medical Evaluation) to provide their analysis.
-We will use the analysis as evidence in the claim.
-For specific business process instructions, see DDSAL 960 “Medical Advisors—Bipartisan Budget Act (BBA) Section 832—INFORMATION.”
+MAs must use the Form SSA-416 to provide their analysis.
+Use the analysis as evidence in the claim.
+For specific business process instructions on the role of the MA, see DDSAL 960 “Medical Advisors—Bipartisan Budget Act (BBA) Section 832—INFORMATION.”

 C. Qualifications for MC, PC, and MA

-An MC is a licensed physician (medical or osteopathic) who is a member of a DDS or Social Security Administration (SSA) team that makes disability determinations.
+An MC is a licensed physician (medical or osteopathic doctor) who is a member of a DDS or Social Security Administration (SSA) team that makes disability determinations.

 is licensed or certified as a psychologist at the independent practice level of psychology by the State in which he or she practices;